How Car Insurance Works in New Zealand

 This question can crop up when you are looking at where to cut costs for your New Zealand road trip.
 Because it is not mandatory, car insurance might seem tempting to ignore.
-However, there is always a risk factor involved, as about one third of car insurance customers in New Zealand make a claim each year.
-Cutting a couple of hundred dollars, then an extra few hundred dollars of excess if you do need to claim, out of your road trip budget for car insurance might just cost you hugely in the unfortunate event of a road accident.
+However, there is always a risk factor involved, as about one-third of car insurance customers in New Zealand make a claim each year.
+Cutting a couple of hundred dollars, then an extra few hundred dollars of excess if you do need to claim out of your road trip budget for car insurance, might just cost you hugely in the unfortunate event of a road accident.

 On the other hand, if you don’t purchase car insurance and you and your car are not involved in a road accident, then, for sure you will have saved a substantial amount of money.
 In the case that you are involved in a road accident and it is your fault, you will have to come to an arrangement to pay the damages yourself.
-Failure to do this often results getting settled in the Disputes Tribunal or District Court.
+Failure to do this often results in getting settled in the Disputes Tribunal or District Court.

 All in all, whether it is worth getting car insurance in New Zealand is a personal decision.
 You will save some money if you don’t get insurance and have road accident-free time here.
 However, getting car insurance is sure to give more peace of mind for if the worst should happen.